lamhq/tech-notes/pages/devops/aws/3-networking/1-vpc/4-security.md

 Security group are virtual firewalls for a particular entity, such as an EC2 instance.

 By default, all inbound traffic are blocked, all outbound traffic are allowed.
+To allow everything, use `0.0.0.0/0`.

 Security groups are the last line of defense.

-To allow everything, use `0.0.0.0/0`.

 ![](https://sysdig.com/wp-content/uploads/AWS_Security_Groups_Rules_Details.png)

-Security groups are stateful: if you send a request from your instance, the response traffic for that request is allowed to flow in regardless of inbound security group rules.

-Responses to allowed inbound traffic are allowed to flow out, regardless of outbound rules.
+Security groups are stateful: Responses to allowed inbound traffic are allowed to flow out, regardless of outbound rules.

+Your VPC includes a default security group.
+You can't delete this group, however, you can change the group's rules.

+An Amazon EC2 instance can be associated with up to 5 security groups.

 ### Security group pattern